 - Things to know before you go to Perth

 - 4. The Hougoumont Fremantle

 - Who Paid for What in this Post

 Perth is located on the southwest coast of Western Australia on the Swan River.
-Do remember that Australia is big and a flight from sydney to Perth takes five hours (although it is usually much faster on the way back due to winds).
+Remember that Australia is big and a flight from sydney to Perth takes five hours (although it is usually much faster on the way back due to winds).

-Perth is an international airport and most major airlines fly to Perth after a stopover in Asia.
+Perth has an international airport and most major airlines fly to Perth after a stopover in Asia.